USRC Washington (1832): Second Seminole War, 1835–1837

 Washington, her sister revenue cutters Dallas and Dexter, and the sloop-of-war Vandalia continued to perform valuable services in cooperation with Army units against the Seminoles, on patrol duties into the spring of 1836.
 Washington subsequently sailed for Sarasota, Florida, and arrived there on 11 May, anchoring at the mouth of the bay.
 She dispatched a cutter — in charge of Lieutenant Childs — and brought out two Spaniards and about 20 women and children, all fleeing from hostile Seminoles in that area.

 Washington and Dallas subsequently cruised off the coast of Florida in the Gulf of Mexico during most of June.
 Washington later carried dispatches from Governor Call to Master Commandant M. P. Mix in Concord — the ship that had relieved Vandalia — in early July, before she transported a company of Army volunteers from Pensacola to St. Marks.
 She also surveyed the rivers, inlets, and bars along that stretch of the Florida seaboard.

 After operating in Pensacola Bay and Tampa Bay during most of August and September, Washington accompanied Vandalia from Pensacola to Key West, departing on 2 October 1836 for Cape Florida and New River.
 Their mission was to surprise and, if possible, to capture some 200 Seminoles — men, women, and children.

 Embarked in Washington — now commanded by Revenue Captain Robert Day, USRM — were 50 seamen under the command of Lieutenant Smith and four midshipmen, as well as 95 marines under the command of Lieutenant Waldron and Second Lieutenant McNeill.
 To carry this expeditionary force, six boats and two schooners were employed with Washington and Vandalia to carry the force.
 Sent to Tampa Bay on 4 November after the expedition had gotten underway, Washington delivered provisions from Tampa Bay to Cape Sable on 15 November.
 The revenue cutter subsequently sailed for Key West, arriving on 8 December.

-A party of men from Washington, under the command of the indefatigable Lieutenant Levin M. Powell, USN — the man who conceived of vigorous riverine warfare concepts — surveyed the coast around New River from Cape Sable to Charlotte Harbor and, while he penetrated 15 miles into the trackless Everglades, found no Indians during their trip.
+A party of men from Washington, under the command of Lieutenant Levin M. Powell, USN surveyed the coast around New River from Cape Sable to Charlotte Harbor and, while he penetrated 15 miles into the trackless Everglades, found no Indians during their trip.
 Commodore Alexander Dallas, in overall command of the naval forces operating in the Seminole War, highly commended Powell and his men, citing their "perseverance and exertions under circumstances of privation and exposure ... in open boats."

 Eventually, by the spring of 1837, the pace of operations began to tell upon Washington, and she was released by Commodore Dallas.
 Needing extensive repairs, she sailed to Baltimore, arriving on 22 May 1837 and the Government sold the Washington in June 1837.